Polybutylene succinate (PBS)

 PBS

 Polybutylene succinate (PBS) is a biodegradable polyester polymer that belongs to the aliphatic polyester family.
 It is produced by the polymerization of 1,4-butanediol (BDO) and succinic acid or its derivatives.
-PBS has similar properties to petroleum-based plastics such as polyethylene and polypropylene, but has the added advantage of being biodegradable under suitable conditions and is therefore environmentally friendly.
+PBS has similar properties to petroleum-based plastics such as polyethylene and polypropylene, but has the additional advantage that it is biodegradable under suitable conditions and therefore environmentally friendly.

 ADVANTAGES AND PROPERTIES OF PBS: